How Much Does SOC 2 Cost in 2026? Audit + Total Spend

 Ongoing SOC 2 maintenance and recertification costs

-SOC 2 reports are valid for 12 months.
+SOC 2 reports are mostly accepted for 12 months only.
 Customers expect a current report, which means organizations treat SOC 2 as an annual operating expense, not a one-time project.

 Typical recurring annual maintenance costs after year 1: